nvminh162/nvminh162/README.md

 Currently chasing bugs, dreams, and dopamine hits from passing test cases.
 Sometimes I tweet, sometimes I deploy at 2am.
 Let's build cool things together ✨

+# Fun fact:

+If I’m not coding, I’m probably daydreaming about new projects or figuring out why the last one didn't go as planned.
+The path to perfection is paved with failed deploys and successful recovery.
+Also, I believe every great project starts with a bit of chaos—and a lot of caffeine. ☕ Let’s embrace the madness and create something amazing!